Go to content

 Register to start campaigning

-Candidates and groups contesting state or Local Government elections must not accept political donations or make payments for electoral expenditure before being nominated for the election unless they first register with the NSW Electoral Commission.
+Candidates and groups contesting state or local government elections must not accept political donations or make payments for electoral expenditure before being nominated for the election unless they first register with the NSW Electoral Commission.

 Find out more about registering as a candidate or group of candidates by watching the video below.